 2. Gather around 40 leaves from outside or use artificial leaves from a local craft store.
 Ask your child to count the leaves as they collect them for added fun and a little bit of a challenge.

-3. Take 6-8 leaves and ask your child to name 6-8 things they are thankful for.
+3. Take six to eight leaves and ask your child to name six to eight things they are thankful for.
 If they have trouble coming up with what they are thankful for, model ideas for them.

-4. Gather the 6-8 leaves and hold them in a bundle by their stems.
+4. Gather the six to eight leaves and hold them in a bundle by their stems.
 Wrap a piece of the string (around 6 inches in length) around the base of the stems to hold them together and tie it securely.
-Repeat with as many bundles of leaves as you want on your garland or until you have at least 6 or 7 “leaf flowers” attached to the string.
+Repeat with as many bundles of leaves as you want on your garland or until you have at least six or seven “leaf flowers” attached to the string.
 Note: parents and caregivers will need to help tie the knots.

 5. Cut a longer piece of string (make it as long as you want your garland to be) and tie your leaf bundles on it at regular intervals.